-The new flagship route – a true Crossrail for the bicycle – will run for at least 15 miles from the western suburbs through the heart of the capital to the City, Canary Wharf and Barking in the east.
+Construction has started on the new flagship route – a true Crossrail for the bicycle – that will run for at least 15 miles from the western suburbs through the heart of the capital to the City, Canary Wharf and Barking in the east.
 It will, we believe, be the longest substantially segregated continuous cycle route of any city in Europe.

 The route will use a new segregated cycle track along the Victoria Embankment and the Westway flyover, among other places.
 The Westway, the ultimate symbol of how the urban motorway tore up our cities, will become the ultimate symbol of how we are claiming central London for the bike.
-TfL's consultation ran from ran from 3 September 2014 to 9 November 2014.
+TfL's consultation ran from 3 September 2014 to 9 November 2014.
 The section from Lancaster Gate to Tower Hill will open in summer 2016.
 A later extension will stretch to Acton.

 All future Cycle Superhighways will be held to much higher standards.
-We will substantially improve the existing Cycle Superhighways and full Dutch-style segregation can already be seen on the section of Superhighway between Stratford and Bow.
+We have started work to substantially improve the existing Cycle Superhighways, including CS2, and full Dutch-style segregation can already be seen on the section of Superhighway between Stratford and Bow.